Lead and Copper Rule Revisions (LCRR)

 Frequently Asked Questions (FAQs)

-LUS has been working to ensure our water system complies with the upcoming improvements.
+LUS has been working to ensure our water system complies with the required improvements.
 More detailed information on the LCRR is available on the EPA and LDH websites.
 To easily access these websites, scan the QR codes below.
 For more information, please contact LUS’s Regulatory Compliance Specialist, Christopher Lyon, at 337-291-8042 or clyon@lus.org.

 What are the Lead and Copper Rule Revisions?